eiji03aero/mash/README.md

 # issues
 - client
   - implement mash-editor
+    - work on phase 1
+      - should start from domain models
+      - should have test
-    - planning
+  - upgrade packages
-      - what feature does it provide

-  - create template stuff for client package
-    - when adding next package
+    - mash-editor should be refered about which version to upgrade

 - backend
   - fs service